michgz/emu10k/TROUBLESHOOTING.md

 and something similar for the right channel.
 Note in there that a logarithm of the data is being taken!

+#### PT Playback requires acode

+The "Trigger" and "Running" flags used by the PT Playback device are handled by microcode which is loaded by the ALSA initialisation.
+If the relevant microcode is overwritten then playback will fail with a message "input/output error".
+With my version of Linux the microcode regions required for playback to work are:

+ * 0x0C - 0x17 inclusive
+ * 0x22 - 0x2F inclusive

+but this may change with other versions of Linux

 #### Two channels of Multichannel Playback produce no sound

 Channels 13 & 14 end up silent.
 The reason seems to be an incorrect setup in the driver's default send routing: